The research and writing process at Sunapee Middle High School is guided by the following steps.

 6. Enter Your Sources into NoodleTools before Taking Notes

 Before starting to take notes, enter your information sources into a project in your NoodleTools account.
-See the NoodleTools page of this website for help with different types of sources.
+See the NoodleTools page to get started.

 7. Create Notes and Align them with Your Sources

 All writers must cite their sources in order to give original authors credit for their ideas and phrasing.
 If you were to portray their ideas or phrasing as your own, you’d be committing plagiarism.
 Thus, as you create notes during your research, be sure to associate each piece of information with its correct source.
 You can accomplish this by using the Notecard feature in NoodleTools.

 8. Establish Your Thesis and Outline Your Paper